littleroot/httpserver/README.md

 HTTP and HTTPS requests respectively.

 The server redirects HTTP requests, except HTTP requests to the `/.well-known/` paths, to their equivalent HTTPS URLs.

-For HTTPS requests the server terminates TLS; then based on the incoming request's Host header it forwards the request to a corresponding internal server address.
-The mapping from incoming request hosts to internal server addresses is configured in `conf.json`.
+For HTTPS requests the server terminates TLS; then based on the incoming request's Host header it forwards the request to a corresponding backend server address.
+The mapping from incoming request hosts to backend server addresses is configured in `conf.json`.

-If a request is received for a host not configured in `conf.json`, or if the internal server for a request is unreachable, the server responds with a 502.
+If a request is received for a host not configured in `conf.json`, or if the backend server for a request is unreachable, the server responds with a 502.

 The command can optionally manage TLS certificates for the specified domains automatically.
 See the `certs.auto` field in the config.
-Certificate renewals are attempted 30 days before expiry.
+Certificate renewals are attempted roughly 30 days before expiry.

 ## Usage